Battle of Tours: Umayyad invasion (735–39)

-In 735, the new governor of al-Andalus again invaded Gaul.
-Antonio Santosuosso and other historians detail how the new governor of Al-Andalus, Uqba ibn al-Hajjaj, again moved into France to avenge the defeat at Tours and to spread Islam.
-According to Santosuosso, Uqba ibn al-Hajjaj converted about 2,000 Christians he captured over his career.
+In 735, Uqba ibn al-Hajjaj, the new governor of al-Andalus, invaded Gaul.
+Antonio Santosuosso and other historians detail how he advanced into France to avenge the defeat at Tours and to spread Islam.
+According to Santosuosso, Uqba ibn al-Hajjaj converted about 2,000 Christians he had captured over his career.
 In the last major attempt at an invasion of Gaul through Iberia, a sizable expedition was assembled at Saragossa and entered what is now French territory in 735, crossed the River Rhone, and captured and looted Arles.
 From there, he struck into the heart of Provence, ending with the capture of Avignon, despite strong resistance.

-Uqba ibn al-Hajjaj's forces remained in Septimania and part of Provence for four years carrying raids to Lyons, Burgundy, and Piedmont.
+Uqba ibn al-Hajjaj's forces remained in Septimania and part of Provence for four years, carrying raids to Lyons, Burgundy, and Piedmont.
 Charles Martel invaded Septimania in two campaigns in 736 and 739, but was forced back again to Frankish territory under his control.
 Alessandro Santosuosso strongly argues that the second (Umayyad) expedition was probably more dangerous than the first.
 The second expedition's failure put an end to any serious Muslim expedition across the Pyrenees, although raids continued.
 Plans for further large-scale attempts were hindered by internal turmoil in the Umayyad lands which often made enemies out of their own kind.

 Advance to Narbonne

-Despite the defeat at Tours, the Umayyads remained in control of Narbonne and Septimania for another 27 years, though they could not expand further.
+Despite the defeat at Tours, the Umayyads remained in control of parts of Septimania for another 27 years, though they could not expand further.
 The treaties reached earlier with the local population stood firm and were further consolidated in 734 when the governor of Narbonne, Yusuf ibn Abd al-Rahman al-Fihri, concluded agreements with several towns on common defense arrangements against the encroachments of Charles Martel, who had systematically brought the south to heel as he extended his domains.
 He conquered Umayyad fortresses and destroyed their garrisons at the Siege of Avignon and the Siege of Nîmes.

 The army attempting to relieve Narbonne met Charles in open battle at the Battle of the River Berre and was destroyed.
 However, Charles failed in his attempt to take Narbonne at the Siege of Narbonne in 737, when the city was jointly defended by its Muslim Arab and Berber, and its Christian Visigothic citizens.